Learning is difficult for children with autism?

 that occur in everyday activities lead to early learning.

-What is different in children with autism?
+Why is learning difficult for children with autism?

 Autism disrupts early learning experiences.
 Early social learning doesn’t happen in the same way for young children with ASD and this directly impacts all of their learning